ruslanaprus/hear-me/docs/installation.md

 ## Queue-Based Pre-Generation

-The module includes the `hear_me_tts` queue worker for cron-based pre-generation.
-No bundles are queued by default.
+The module includes a Drupal queue worker (`hear_me_tts`) that processes synthesis jobs during cron.
+No content bundles are enrolled by default — enrolment is opt-in via the **Queue Bundles** setting.

 To enable queue generation: